-Kids are going to love this list of pumpkin books.
-Each one is great for teaching children about pumpkins and getting kids excited about reading.
+We’ve gathered the ultimate list of pumpkin books perfect for fall traditions and all things pumpkin!
 If you’re looking for other fantastic books, see our list of the best preschool books.

 And don’t forget the pumpkin pie!